The First Year

 The junior year offers rigorous coursework specific to the area of emphasis.
 Performance students take advanced acting courses rooted in the Meisner Technique, along with advanced voice and movement courses in Period Style and Physical Approaches to Text.
 Production students select upper-level courses in scenic, costume or lighting design depending on your interests.
 You will also begin your theatre history studies and apply your knowledge of history and text analysis to coursework according to your discipline.

-In the summer between the junior and senior years theatre majors complete professional internships.
-One hundred percent of our students secure internships with professional theatre companies or in specialized training programs where they gain hands-on experience and form important industry connections that will serve their career development for years to come.
+In the summer between the junior and senior years theatre majors complete a professional residency.
+One hundred percent of our students secure residencies with professional theatre companies or in specialized training programs where they gain hands-on experience and form important industry connections that will serve their career development for years to come.

 The Fourth Year